 In the 1930s, there were 122 million people living in America.
 No one had TVs and pretty much no one had a telephone.

 Today, in America, there are nearly 330 million people.
 And everyone has a phone that’s more powerful and dynamic than any consumer electronic device ever built prior to it.
 As the population grows, as technology gets better, it will only get crazier.
 With more people and more technology the probabilities of something happening that’s even more outlandish than what happened before naturally increases.
-So to does the combination of the way they can happen.
+So to does the combination of the way they can happen and more importantly the way we hear and learn about it.

 I wrote this post not to try to make excuses for some of the worst things that have happened over the last decade, but more-so as a way to understand that it should not be as mysterious or alarming as we make it.
 The craziness should be expected.
-I wonder what will happen in 150 years when little Timmy accidentally finds his parents Star Trek food device that creates fake meat using the particles around him:
+Back in the day, Star Trek actually talked about a food device that created fake meat.
+While watching Beyond Meat go public, this clip stuck out in my mind.
+Imagine how crazy the world will be if we ever actually find ourselves in spaceships going back and forth between Mars:

 I’m not sure if this post will resonate with anyone, but it was something I had to put down in digital ink.
-Things are getting crazier and maybe rather than fighting that, resenting it, finding excuses for it, it’s actually something we should be ready for.
+Things are getting crazier and maybe rather than fighting that, resenting it, finding excuses for it, it’s actually something we should be ready for and acknowledging that it comes with the territory of outpaced technological and population growth.